shrinerb/shrine/doc/direct_s3.md

 </CORSConfiguration>
 ```

-Where `https://my-app.com` is the URL to your app (in development you can set
+Replace `https://my-app.com` with the URL to your app (in development you can
-this to `*`).
-For rationale and additional details, see the [plugin docs][uppy
-aws-s3 cors].

-Note that once you've updated the CORS configuration of your bucket, it may
-take some time for the change to be applied.
+set this to `*`).
+Once you've hit "Save", it may take some time for the
+new CORS settings to be applied.

 ## Strategy A (dynamic)